krolow/cv/README.md

 Challenges

-- Reduce the friction between developers and project manages, by introducing crews oriented per project;
+- Reduce the friction between developers and project managers, by introducing crews oriented per project;
-- Chatops automation to creation of management projects, git repositories, and servers to deploy;
+- Chatops automation to the creation of management projects, git repositories, and servers to deploy;
 - Test and develop using new technologies to open new opportunities for the company and coach develop team about new practices;
 - Support the creative team with technical insights for pitches;
 - Be an evangelist of company culture to help spread the companies name for new hires;